 RCU Linux Usage

 There probably are not many people left who would argue that the Linux community is inherently incapable of using advanced synchronization as exemplified by RCU, but creating these graphs has become a heavily scripted habit.
-Besides, given that RCU has been in the Linux kernel for almost two decades, one would expect it to be losing the “advanced” adjective any day now.
+Besides, given that RCU has been in the Linux kernel for more than two decades, one would expect it to be losing the “advanced” adjective any day now.

 The best summary of Linux RCU usage is graphical: